Fmartinez123/fun_school_projects/README.md

 Course Description: Advanced research techniques used by modern-day astronomers to obtain, process and analyze data from grounds and space-based telescopes. \
 Taught by: Dr. Jonelle Walsh \
 These projects consists of Tutorials that describe the assignments given to the class throughout the semester.

+**Stars and ExtraSolar Planets**

+Course Descrition: How stars are born, how internal structure changes, nuclear fuel burned and ultimate fate; extrasolar planet detection, formation, properties and habitability \
+Taught by: Dr. Louis Stragari

 **PHYS 327-328: Undergraduate Lab**